tunnels-is/stunturn/README.md

 # Tunnels NAT Penetrator
 The tunnels NAT penetrator pairs `initiators` and `receivers` using an `access_key`.

+## Small note about the implementation
+We deviced to use the concepts of `initiator` and `receiver` in order to enable greater horizontal scaling.
+The `initiator` will open a connection and keep it open until a matching `receiver` checks in.
+The `receiver` uses a standard HTTP request to check if any `initiators` are waiting.
+Doing it this way prevents socket buildup on both sides of the signaling process.

 ## Public signaling server comming soon
 We will be launching a public signaling server @ signal.tunnels.is this week (free of use).